HMHS Britannic: Legacy

-The last survivor, George Perman, died on 24 May 2000, just short of his 100th birthday.
-At the time of the sinking, he was a 15-year-old Scout working on Britannic, and the youngest person onboard the ship.
+The last survivor from the sinking, George Perman, died on 24 May 2000.
+At the time of the sinking, he was a 15-year-old Scout working on Britannic, and the youngest person on board the ship.

 In popular culture

-A fictionalised version of the sinking of the ship was dramatised in a 2000 television film, Britannic, that featured Edward Atterton, Amanda Ryan, Jacqueline Bisset and John Rhys-Davies, depicting a German agent sabotaging the ship, due to it secretly carrying munitions.
+A fictionalised version of the sinking of the ship was dramatised in a 2000 television film, Britannic, that featured Edward Atterton, Amanda Ryan, Jacqueline Bisset and John Rhys-Davies, depicting the ship as secretly carrying munitions and being sabotaged by a German agent.

 A BBC2 documentary, Titanic's Tragic Twin – the Britannic Disaster, was broadcast on 5 December 2016; presented by Kate Humble and Andy Torbet, it used up-to-date underwater film of the wreck and spoke to relatives of survivors.

 The historical docudrama The Mystery Of The Britannic was released in 2017, in which the maritime explorer Richard Kohler investigates the ship's last voyage.

-Alma Katsu's 2020 novel The Deep was set partly on Britannic and Titanic, and centred around the sinking of both ships.
+Alma Katsu's 2020 novel The Deep was set partly on Britannic and Titanic, and centred around the sinking of the two ships.